Joseph William Drexel: Collections

 Drexel was an avid collector of music, eventually amassing a collection of over 6,000 items.
 Upon his death, the Drexel Collection was accepted by the Lenox Library.
 When the Lenox Library was joined with those of John Jacob Astor and Samuel Tilden to form The New York Public Library, Drexel's collection became the basis for the Library's Music Division, housed today in the New York Public Library for the Performing Arts.

 The Concordia Polka composed by Theodore Gundlach was dedicated to Drexel.

 Mount McGregor

 In 1881, Drexel acquired title to Mount McGregor near Saratoga Springs, New York.
-He constructed the Hotel Balmoral at the summit and built the Saratoga, Mount McGregor and Lake George Railroad narrow gauge railway from Saratoga Springs.
+He constructed the Hotel Balmoral at the summit and built the Saratoga, Mount McGregor and Lake George Railroad narrow-gauge railway from Saratoga Springs.
 In 1885, Drexel loaned his private summer cottage on Mount McGregor to ex-president Ulysses S. Grant.
 Grant lived there for six weeks until his death and completed his memoirs.
 The cottage is now the Grant Cottage State Historic Site.

 Personal life

 He married Lucy Wharton (1841–1912), the daughter of Thomas Lloyd Wharton (1799–1869) and Sarah Ann Smith (b.
-1800).
-Together, they had four children:
+1800) and great-granddaughter of Thomas Wharton Jr. Together, they had four children: